Twinki14/Kerbalism/readme.md

 - I've regularly seen Reddit or Discord comments how people wish they had Kerbalism, but only Science without requiring config adjustments

 ## To-do
-- Re-enable Radiation Belt visualizations in the tracking station
 - Totally remove RemoteTech support.
 The state of support is unknown.
 Kerbalism - Forked Science does it's own modifications to CommNet as it's a complete science overhaul, the CommNet modifications were originally implemented by the Kerbalism devs in a fairly realistic fashion.
 If you want the "Require KSC connection for Control" you can enable that in the KSP standard settings and achieve nearly the same level of difficulty.
 RemoteTech DevAntennas is supported(?)
-- Remove Radiation Storms / Space Weather ?
+- Remove Radiation, Storms / Space Weather ?
-- ....
-Remove Radiation..?
+- Reduce Automation features, custom "Action Groups" don't really seem needed